Mapita/web-validate/readme.md

 from the output object.
 When validating strictly, any attributes of the input object that are not included in the `attributes` object produce an error.
+However, this behavior can be changed using the `keepUnlistedAttributes` parameter.
+In this case, attributes not included in the `attributes` object are inserted unchanged into the output object for both permissive and strict validation, without producing any errors.

 Note that the attribute specifications for an object acquire new meaningful specification object properties: `optional` and `default`.